classiebit/eventmie-docs/resources/docs/1.0/features/bookings.md

 # Bookings

-Booking an event is super simple.
+To make a booking for an event is super simple.
 It's just a matter of two clicks.
-Hmmm.. one, two 😉
+Hmmm.. one, two 🤞

 <br>

-**Admin** and **Customer**, both of them can book an event from the front-end in similar ways.
+**Admin** and **Customer** can book an event from the front-end in similar ways.

-1. **Admin** - Make booking for a customer.
+1. **Admin** - Make a booking for a customer.
-2. **Customer** - Make booking for their own.
+2. **Customer** - Make a booking for their own.

 - [Make booking](#Make-Booking)